Ramón Hernández: Colorado Rockies

 On November 30, 2011, Hernandez signed a two-year contract with the Colorado Rockies.
 He played 52 games for the Rockies and four games for the Triple-A Colorado Springs Sky Sox in the 2012 season.

 On March 28, 2013, towards the end of spring training, the Rockies designated Hernández for assignment.

 Los Angeles Dodgers

 On April 6, 2013, the Rockies traded Hernández to the Los Angeles Dodgers for pitcher Aaron Harang.
 In 17 games as the Dodgers backup catcher, he hit .208 with three home runs and 6 RBI.
 He was designated for assignment on June 14, and released on June 22.

 Toronto Blue Jays

 The Toronto Blue Jays signed Hernández on June 30, 2013, and assigned him to their Triple-A affiliate, the Buffalo Bisons.

 Hernández was released on July 9 after playing in five games for the Bisons and hitting .105 (2-for-19) with 2 RBI.

 Kansas City Royals

 Hernández signed a minor league deal with an invitation to Spring Training with the Kansas City Royals on January 7, 2014.
 He opted out of his deal on March 23 and became a free agent.

+Post playing career

+On December 20, 2022, Hernández was hired by the Oakland Athletics as a staff assistant/interpreter for the 2023 season.

+On November 1, 2024, Hernández was elected to the Venezuelan Baseball Hall of Fame, receiving 76% of the votes from the Contemporary Committee.